 - Building Height - CodeNext3 has dramatically increased the height of buildings allowed along South Lamar Blvd and Barton Springs.
 This could lead to a "canyon" effect along these two roads.
 In addition, it could block views that many homeowners in the neighborhood now enjoy.
 See this document for a comparison of building heights in CodeNext 3 vs. Current Code.

-- Parking Reductions - CodeNext3 has dramatically increased the allowable parking reductions.
-Parking reductions allow further decreases to the off-street parking requirements of Item #3 above and are granted for various reasons including urban core adjustment, tree protection, shower/changing facilities, and Car2Go spaces.
+- Commericial Parking Reductions - CodeNext3 has dramatically increased the allowable parking reductions to allow even further decreases to the off-street parking requirements of Item #4 above.
+Parking reductions are granted for various reasons including urban core adjustment, tree protection, shower/changing facilities, and Car2Go spaces.
 Current code allows these various parking reductions to be combined up to a maximum of 40%.
 CodeNext3 increases this maximum to 60%.
 The concern is that reduced off-street parking requirements for commercial uses will result in more customer parking along residential streets and the need to extend the RPP parking zones (with its attendant cost to residents).

 - House Size - CodeNext3 has increased the size of houses that will be allowed.
-Although the floor-to-area ratio (FAR) remains the same, the exemptions have increased.
+Although the floor-to-area ratio (FAR) remains the same at 40%, the calculation of FAR has been changed to allow additional area to be excluded from the FAR calculations.
 Under the current code, part of some garages, carports, attics, and porches count toward FAR.
 Under Codenext3, all garages, carports, attics, and porches are now excluded from the FAR calculations.
 The concern is that larger houses will further erode the character of the neighborhood.

 - House Density - CodeNext3 has dramatically decreased the legal lot size.
 The lot size for single-family houses has been reduced from 5,750 sf to 5,000 sf.
 Single-family attached houses can now be built on lots as small as 2,500 sf.
 This concern is that these smaller lots will result in increased density that promotes increased residential traffic and on-street parking issues and strains the current wastewater infrastructure.